danny-baker/deploy-beast-datascience-vm/README.md

 **OPTIONAL Create SSH key-pair**

 Only applicable if you do not plan to use JHub and want the most secure way to access your VM.
 If you are running linux, WSL in Windows or MacOSX and you have basically a linux terminal,  you can create public/private key encryption files for secure shell access (SSH) to the VM.
 This is the safest way to access it, although note that Jupyter Hub does not support it.
 So no matter what, if you are planning to use JHub mainly, you will need to use a username/password template.
 From JHUB you can access a full root terminal to do whatever you need.
 So this is really only for more hardcore ppl that want to be able to directly SSH into the VM with encrypted keys.
 Create SSH keypair have have public key ready to pass in as paramater (advanced users only).

 ### 9. THE GREAT BUILD

 This is the moment you have been waiting for: we are ready to build the infrastructure.
-From the Azure CLI ensure you navigate to the current working directory where the `vmdeploy.bicep` file reside.
+From the Azure CLI ensure you navigate to the current working directory where the `vmdeploy.bicep` file(s) reside.
 You must also be logged into your Azure account via the Az CLI (step 6).
 Build the VM by running the appropriate command below, passing in the paramters for username/password or public key.
 Let's assume you decide on username: jamesbond / password: G0|den3y3 and have created a resource group called 'beast'.

 **Deploy with username/password**

+Build using default VM specs in the .bicep file:

 `az deployment group create -f vmtemplate.bicep --resource-group beast --parameters adminUsername="jamesbond" adminPassword="G0|den3y3"`

+Build passing custom VM specs as paramaters:

+`az deployment group create -f vmtemplate.bicep --resource-group beast --parameters adminUsername="jamesbond" adminPassword="G0|den3y3" vmModel="Standard_D2s_v3" osDiskSize=180 osDiskType="Premium_LRS" projectName="myproject"`

 **Deploy with SSH public key**